codeforsanjose/open311-gateway/_Docs/log_james.md

 * Test OK.
 * Saved to GIT.
 * "/services" endpoint working - returning the list of services for San Jose.
 Returns 500 for city: "Morgan Hill", with error: The city "Morgan Hill" is not serviced by this Gateway.
 * Test OK.
 * Saved to GIT.
+* Added Gingko test suite.
+* Revised router/data.go:
+	* Moved GetServices() and GetServiceProviders() to be methods of RouteData.
+	* GetServiceProviders() now returns the Provider list, and an error.
+* Test OK.
+* Saved to GIT.